volumedata21/media-scripts/README.md

 # How it Works
-This script uses information from thediscdb.com to rename files in a media-server friendly format.
+This script uses information from [thediscdb.com](https://thediscdb.com/) to rename files in a media-server friendly format from discs burned by MakeMKV.
 It attempts to rename files based on the length of each file.
 If multiple files have the same length it then tries by file size.
 If that doesn't work, it does not rename the files.
 The script was mostly done using ChatGPT and my very limited Python knowledge.

 # Features:
 * Rename files based on Plex naming standards